City That Never Sleeps: Reception

-Eddie Muller listed it as one of his Top 25 Noir Films.
+Film noir author and TCM Noir Alley host Eddie Muller listed it as one of his Top 25 Noir Films.

+Release

+The film was released by Republic Pictures on June 6, 1953.
+Run time was 90 minutes.

 Rerelease

 On February 3, 2018, director Martin Scorsese introduced a newly restored print of City That Never Sleeps as the opening film of a 30 movie retrospective of restored Republic Pictures that Scorsese curated to be exhibited at the Museum of Modern Art in New York City, citing the picture's blazing energy and brilliant creativity.

 In February 2019 the film played at the Egyptian in Seattle, introduced by Eddie "Czar of Noir" Muller.